Dear Design Doctor

 48 weeks x 40hours x 60% = 1,152 hours p.a.

-A couple of notes on your hourly rate
+A couple of notes on your hourly freelance design rate:

 Also be aware that you actually need to get the work to get this hourly rate.
 If your billable hours are far less than anticipated than your annual income will decrease dramatically.
 However, when you become more known with potential clients or employers your billable hours percentage should naturally increase due to repeat work, which means that your annual income also will increase without having to change your hourly rate!